A 12 Step Guide to Home Furnishings eCommerce

 Design Templates vs. Custom Code: Depending on the furniture website platform you choose, you may be able to begin creating a website to sell furniture through pre-defined templates that let you adjust colors, photography, and text through an easy-to-use Content Management System.
 For websites looking to grow their eCommerce presence, a custom design may be a strategic competitive differentiator.
 Some templates also have customizable features for a hybrid mix.

-Actions to Help With Evaluations: Look to see a demo of the platform you are considering.
+Actions to Help With Evaluations: Look to see a demo of the cloud eCommerce platform you are considering.
 Connect with the eCommerce team of a software company to discuss how their furniture website development can support your operational requirements.
 It will be important to review that company’s website portfolio as well as ask for references from their website clients.

-Product Photography is Key to Standing Out.
+Product Photography Is Key to Standing Out.

 Consumers are going to remember 80% of what they see and only a staggering 20% of what they read. (eCommerce platforms)